This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Feedback

-This plugin is still in its early stages.
-If you encounter any issues during use or have any suggestions, please feel free to leave a message on GitHub for discussion.
-Or join the QQ group: 662499937.
+This extension is still in its early stages.
+If you encounter any problems during use, or have any suggestions, please feel free to leave a message and discuss it on GitHub.
+Alternatively, join the QQ group: 662499937.

-Additionally, the Output window may provide some useful information, so please pay attention to it.
+Additionally, the Output window may provide some useful information, which you can check.